Lorenzo Ricci

-Lorenzo Ricci, S.J.
-(2 August 1703 – 24 November 1775) was an Italian Jesuit, elected the eighteenth Superior General of the Society of Jesus.
+Lorenzo Ricci (2 August 1703 – 24 November 1775) was an Italian Jesuit, elected the eighteenth Superior General of the Society of Jesus.
 He was also the last before the suppression of the Jesuits in 1773.

 Early life and career

-Ricci was born in Florence, Italy, into one of the most ancient, and illustrious families of Tuscany.
+Ricci was born in Florence, Italy, into one of the most ancient and illustrious families of Tuscany.
 When very young, he was sent to Prato to the Jesuits Cicognini College.
 He entered the Society when he was scarcely fifteen, on 16 December 1718, at the novitiate of S. Andrea at Rome.

 Having completed his studies in philosophy (1722–25) and theology (1729–34) at the Roman College of Rome, he taught at Siena and Rome.
 He was formally professed in August 1736.
-From 1751 to 1755 he was spiritual Director at the Roman College.
+From 1751 to 1755 he was spiritual director at the Roman College.
 In fact this quiet and unassuming spiritual work – in particular giving the Spiritual Exercises of Ignatius of Loyola (a form of guided retreat) – seemed to have had his preference.
 In 1755, he was chosen secretary of the society.